RaineyAbe/glacier-snow-cover-mapping/README.md

 <img src="https://github.com/RaineyAbe/snow-cover-mapping/blob/main/figures/median_snowline_elevs.png" alt="Image processing workflow" width="600"/>

 ## Recommended directory structure
 The notebooks are set up so that inputs and outputs can be found easily and programmatically.
 Thus, I recommend that you structure your directory as outlined below.
+Otherwise, you can modify the file paths and names in the "Set-up" section of each notebook.

 _Initial set-up:_ Before running any notebooks